Frequently Asked Questions:

 What is your success rate?

-Over 90% of students who finish the program remain at or above grade level.
+Over 90% of students who finish the program remain at or above grade level for the rest of their school careers.

 How long are the sessions?

-Our learning sessions are a full 60 minutes and the students are kept actively engaged the entire hour.
-A session will include a full range of sensory and skill building exercises as well as an academic component tailored to the student's specific needs.
-The result is a learning process that is fast-paced and fun!
+Our learning sessions are a full 60 minutes, and your child is kept actively engaged the entire hour.
+A session will include a full range of sensory and skill-building exercises, brain integration, as well as an academic menu tailored to your child's specific needs.
+The result is a learning program that is fast-paced and fun!

 What is the time commitment required for the Harp program?